 Gabriela Ochoa is a Senior Lecturer in Computing Science at the University of Stirling, Scotland.
-She received BSc and MSc degrees in Computer Science from University Simon Bolivar, Venezuela and a Ph.D. from University of Sussex, UK.
+She holds a PhD in Computer Science and Artificial Intelligence from the University of Sussex, UK.
 She worked in industry for 5 years before joining academia and has held faculty and research positions at the University Simon Bolivar, Venezuela and the University of Nottingham, UK.
 Her research interests lie in the foundations and application of evolutionary algorithms and heuristic search methods, with emphasis on autonomous (self-*) search, hyper-heuristics, fitness landscape analysis, and applications to combinatorial optimisation, healthcare, and software engineering.
-She has published over 100 scholarly papers and serves various program committees.
+She has published over 120 scholarly papers and serves various program committees.
 She is associate editor of the IEEE Transactions on Evolutionary Computation, and the Evolutionary Computation Journal (MIT Press).
 She proposed the first Cross-domain Heuristic Search Challenge (CHeSC 2011), has served as organiser and/or program chair for EvoCOP 2014, EvoCOP 2015, FOGA 2015, PPSN 2016, and serves as the Editor-in-Chief for GECCO 2017.